howion/notes/README.md

 * **Logic**
     * **Propositional Logic** [**HTML**](https://notes.howion.com/logic/propositional-logic.html) [**PDF**](https://github.com/howion/notes/raw/refs/heads/main/docs/logic/propositional-logic.pdf?download=)

-### Notes / Source
+## Notes: Source

 Some of those will be compiled via custom bash pipeline with the use of `pandoc`, `html-minifier-terser` and `chromium`.
-For now, there is no git hook or action to automate this as I plan to compile as I see fit and none of those notes are complete yet.
+For now, there is no git hook or action to automate this.
+I plan to compile as I see fit noting none of these notes are complete yet.

 * [:construction: **Algebra**](./notes/abstract-algebra/00-index.md) \ Groups, Rings and Modules
     1. [:construction: Group Theory](./notes/abstract-algebra/01-group-theory/01-groups.md)